Premium changes came into effect on 1 October 2023.

 Health insurance premiums are reviewed because healthcare costs increase year-on-year.
 Health funds review their cover each year to ensure they remain sustainable and can meet future claim obligations of all members in the fund.

 Healthcare costs are driven by a number of factors outside of private health insurers' control, including:

 - Higher costs associated with new medical technologies and treatments

 - An ageing population requiring higher levels of care

-- Increases in chronic conditions
+- Rates of chronic health conditions increasing

 The industry average is calculated using the figures from all health insurers in every state, across all products.
 That’s why increases in the premiums of some products will be higher, while others will be lower.